vib-singlecell-nf/vsn-pipelines/docs/features.rst

 - ``single_sample``
 - ``bbknn``

-Since ``v0.9.0``, it is possible to benchmark several combinations of parameters.
-The current version (``v0.9.0``) of the VSN-Pipelines allows to benchmark the following parameters:
+Since ``v0.9.0``, it is possible to explore several combinations of parameters.
+The current version (``v0.9.0``) of the VSN-Pipelines allows to explore the following parameters:

 - ``params.sc.scanpy.clustering``